 Cloud accounting is an essential component of the virtual finance approach by giving firms direct access to the clients’ books.
 That insight provides a great platform for offering advice, particularly when backed by regular management reporting and strategy reviews.

-As with many of the specific client service ideas mentioned in this overview, the virtual FD model will be the subject of another Accounting Excellence article in the next few weeks.
+As with many of the specific client service ideas mentioned in this overview, the virtual FD model is covered in a companion Accounting Excellence article.

 Other areas where technology is playing a part in client service excellence include: